iliakolevatov/Telegram-MeteoBot/README.md

 # Telegram-MeteoBot
 Read temprature/humidity and send photo upon request via Telegram.
 It requires Raspbery Pi, Arduino, temperature and humidity sensors, raspberry-camera.

-Arduino UNO is used as a data acquisition module to send data from sensors DHT11(temperature and humidity) and KY-013 (temperature) to Raspberry PI via Serial port:
+Arduino NANO is used as a data acquisition module to send data from sensors DHT11(temperature and humidity) and KY-013 (temperature) to Raspberry PI via Serial port:
  * Thermistor Pin A0
  * DHT11 pin 4